Kris0x0000/veeam_check.py/README.md

 ## Requirements

--Python 3.x installed on the target machine.
+- Python 3.x installed on the target machine.
 Please **DO NOT** install Python inside C:\Users\ (which is the default installation path!) becouse Zabbix Agent won't have access to it.
 It is safe to to install Python in C:\ or C:\Program Files.